The C-list Ghosts of The Real Ghostbusters

 years before technology granted me access to high-quality footage.

-First, let's meet the artists:
+First, let's meet the artist:

 two ghosts are from the episode "Slimer, Come Home," and are both pretty fascinating concepts, though I find